OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/virtual-machines/windows/classic/create-powershell.md

     $vmsize="Large"
     $vm1=New-AzureVMConfig -Name $vmname -InstanceSize $vmsize -ImageName $image

-    $cred1=Get-Credential –Message "Type hello name and password of hello local administrator account."
+    $cred1=Get-Credential –Message "Type the name and password of the local administrator account."
-    $cred2=Get-Credential –Message "Now type hello name (not including hello domain) and password of an account that has permission tooadd hello machine toohello domain."
+    $cred2=Get-Credential –Message "Now type the name (not including the domain) and password of an account that has permission to add the machine to the domain."
     $domaindns="corp.contoso.com"
     $domacctdomain="CORP"
     $vm1 | Add-AzureProvisioningConfig -AdminUsername $cred1.Username -Password $cred1.GetNetworkCredential().Password -WindowsDomain -Domain $domacctdomain -DomainUserName $cred2.Username -DomainPassword $cred2.GetNetworkCredential().Password -JoinDomain $domaindns